PapirusDevelopmentTeam/materia-kde/README.md

 or download .deb packages from [here](https://launchpad.net/~papirus/+archive/ubuntu/papirus/+packages?field.name_filter=materia-kde).

-### Materia KDE Installer

-Use the script to install the latest version directly from this repo (independently on your distro):
+### Manual installer

 #### Install

+Use this command to install the latest version directly from this repo (independently of your distro):

 ```
 wget -qO- https://raw.githubusercontent.com/PapirusDevelopmentTeam/materia-kde/master/install.sh | sh